Nationals vs. Blue Jays Player Props Betting Odds

 Springer Stats

-- George Springer has put up 126 hits with 20 doubles, a triple, 17 home runs and 47 walks.
+- George Springer has 127 hits with 20 doubles, a triple, 17 home runs and 48 walks.
 He has driven in 54 runs with 17 stolen bases.

-- Springer enters this matchup looking to extend his four-game hit streak.
-During his last five outings he is hitting .278 with a double, two home runs, three walks and four RBI.
+- Springer enters this game looking to extend his five-game hit streak.
+During his last five outings he is hitting .316 with a double, two home runs, four walks and three RBI.

 Springer Recent Games